Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Results

 \subsection{Gradient shaping through SSP loss function}

 The training behavior discussed in the previous paragraph indicates several advantages of the SSP loss over other loss functions for the given prediction task.
-In order to understand some of those observations, and to come back to the discussion in Section~\ref{sec:ssp_vs_euclidean}, Figure~\ref{fig:loss_hyperplane} displays the loss hyperplane of a single model (1D KS-eq. $\nu=0.25$, $\Delta t=1.0\,\mathrm{s}$, SSP loss) at different stages of the training process, namely after epochs 1, 5, 10, and 500.
+In order to understand some of those observations, and to come back to the discussion in Section~\ref{sec:ssp_vs_euclidean}, Figure~\ref{fig:loss_hyperplane} displays the loss hyperplane of a single model (1D KS-eq., $\nu=0.25$, $\Delta t=1.0\,\mathrm{s}$, SSP loss) at different stages of the training process, namely after epochs 1, 5, 10, and 500.
 For this analysis, two weights in the last layer, $\theta_1^*$ and $\theta_2^*$, are varied while all other weights are kept frozen.
 The prediction of that model for a single data sample is performed for a wide variation of $\theta_1, \theta_2$ about the final weights $\theta_1^*=-1.07$, $\theta_2^*=0.86$ reached after 500 epochs of training.
 For every choice of the weight values, the model prediction is measured in terms of SSP, MSE, and MAE metric.
 As a result, one can study the loss hyperplane and its gradients that the optimizer would see for that single data sample if only two weights of the model were trainable.
 Even though this situation does not reflect the actual training process, the error surfaces depict salient differences that can link to the observations made before on the training behavior of the SSP loss.
 The error isolines of the MAE are separated by a constant value, indicating a linear gradient towards the minimum.
 The MSE shows a different behavior, which resembles the shape of a flat bowl as gradients get smaller towards the optimum.
 The SSP error surface is not as circular, and exhibits large values particularly in the upper left parameter region.
 Gradients are very large in the anti-diagonal direction of the parameter space.
 The most important difference in the three metrics lies in the area surrounding the minimum at $(\theta_1^{*}, \theta_2^{*})$: while the MSE would allow for a significant change in the weights without crossing the lowest isoline, the SSP would increase very quickly under small variations of the weights.
 For example, reducing $\theta_1^*$ by $10\%$ will increase the MSE by $0.3\%$, the MAE by $2.1\%$, and the SSP by $56.5\%$, in relation to the full range of the respective hyperplane, for the model after epoch 10.
 While the Euclidean metrics may accept a small variation in that weight, the SSP would respond with a severe increase of the loss value.
-Concluding, the local minima in the SSP error surface are very sharp and narrow, therefore the training process may converge faster and more precisely to the minimum, as the SSP is not as lenient to weight changes as the MAE and MSE losses are.
+Concluding, the local minima in the illustrated SSP error surface are very sharp and narrow, therefore the training process may converge faster and more precisely to the minimum, as the SSP is not as lenient to weight changes as the MAE and MSE losses are.
+While we were able to reproduce the preceding result by changing randomly picked sets of weights from the last layer, it is not feasible to illustrate the loss surface for all parameters.
+Here, we want to point towards the results for the actual training (i.e. all parameters are involved) presented in Section~\ref{sec:results_ks1d} to statistically support our hypothesis.